Apprehended Violence Orders in New South Wales

 What kind of conditions are included in an AVO in NSW?

-However, section 36 of the Crimes (Domestic and Personal Violence) Act 2007 states that every AVO must contain the three following conditions that prohibit the defendant from:
+Under section 36 of the Crimes (Domestic and Personal Violence) Act 2007, every AVO must contain the following conditions.

-- Assaulting, threatening, molesting, harassing, or interfering with the protected person;
+- That the defendant is prohibited from assaulting, threatening, molesting, harassing, or interfering with the protected person;

-- Stalking or threatening the protected person; and
+- That the defendant is prohibited from stalking or threatening the protected person; and

-- Intentionally or recklessly destroying or damaging any property belonging to the protected person.
+- That the defendant is prohibited from intentionally or recklessly destroying or damaging any property belonging to the protected person.

-Other types of conditions that may be imposed include a condition that the defendant cannot approach the protected person, or prohibiting the defendant from approaching the protected person within 12 hours of consuming alcohol or illicit drugs.
+The court may also impose additional conditions that it thinks are necessary to ensure the safety of the protected person.
+Other conditions that may be imposed include a condition that the defendant cannot approach the protected person, or a condition that prohibits the defendant from approaching the protected person within 12 hours of consuming alcohol or illicit drugs.

-It is important you tell the court, your solicitor, or police what conditions you would like imposed so that the AVO meets your situation.
+It is important you tell the court, your solicitor, or the police what conditions you want imposed so that the AVO addressed your situation.

 What is the penalty for breaching an AVO?